enthought/enaml/docs/source/instructional/tut_hello_world.rst

 to override the default message for the view with a customized one.

-For writing traditional single-process GUI applications, this pattern will satisfy the majority of your use-cases.
+For writing traditional single-process GUI applications, this pattern will satisfy the majority of use-cases.

 Now that we have an application, we need a server object to serve it, and a client to display it.
 In this case we use the Qt local server and client::